Fergus3763/Meeting-Room-Inputs2/docs/HUB.md

 **What we’re building**
 A hotel-facing, self-serve platform (SaaS) that lets venues publish **meeting rooms** with all pertinent data and variables and lets bookers configure and price them **end-to-end** (room, layouts, durations, included items, and paid add-ons like AV/F&B) **without human back-and-forth**.
+**How we are doing it**
+-Hub and Spoke
+-Hub/Owner direct Spokes
+-Hub is Keeper of truth.
+-Spokes will undertake project subtasks
+-All Work reverts to HUB.

 **Problem we’re solving**
 Meeting-room bookings are slow and labour-intensive because there are many variables and hidden rules.
 We are targeting the meeting room on-demand market, typically 1-30 persons.
 Hotels with multiple meeting/conference rooms will likely have property management system requring significant human interaction.
 This does not facilitate the on-demand/instant booker.
 Hotels will won’t adopt a second system, so our product must handle **all sizes** (2–20 core focus, but also legacy large rooms) and **complexity**, while still enabling quick, automated quotes for small teams.